ianmcloughlin/bitreader/README.md

 # Bitreader

 A program to spit the bits of a file out to the terminal.

-First it spits out the file in hex, and the nubmer of bytes.
+First it spits out the file in hex, and the number of bytes.

 ## Compile
 You will need the usual build tools for C.